predragstefanovic/flash-cards-tools/README.md

 ```

 Runs for about 400 sentences and 1800 words with chatgpt4.1-nano, totalling ~1 cent in costs.
-Note, it takes several minutes to run and without any tolarance to transient errors, the pipeline runs all or nothing.
+Note, it takes several minutes to run.
+It will skip sentences that failed due to transient errors.